Lake Pend Oreille: History

 Lake Pend Oreille was glacially formed during the ice age.
-It is also believed that the eastern side of the lake was in the path of the ancient Missoula Flood.
+It is also believed that the eastern side of the lake was in the path of the ancient Missoula Floods.
 The lake sits at the south end of the Purcell Trench, carved by glaciers moving south from Canada.
-The eastern side of the glacier is believed to have formed the dam for the Missoula flood, at the point where the Clark Fork river enters the lake between the Cabinet and Bitterroot mountains.
+The eastern side of the glacier is believed to have formed the dam for the Missoula floods, at the point where the Clark Fork river enters the lake between the Cabinet and Bitterroot mountains.
 The lake is made slightly larger by the dam at Albeni Falls, just east of Oldtown; the dam is 90 ft high and operated by the U.S. Army Corps of Engineers.
 Along with Crater Lake, Lake Tahoe, Lake Chelan, and Lake Superior, Lake Pend Oreille is among the five deepest lakes in the United States.

 The area around the lake is the traditional home of the Kalispel Indian peoples.
 David Thompson established a North West Company trading post on the lake in 1809.
 A Canadian fur trader in Thompson's party is believed to have given the lake its name.
 The words "Pend Oreille" are French for an ear-hanging or pendant.
 Ear pendants were characteristic of the Kalispel tribe.
 The lake is shaped much like a human ear when viewed from above or on a map.
+In 1846, Great Britain ceded the bulk of its claims to the Pacific Northwest pursuant to the Oregon Treaty.

 During World War II, the south end was the second largest naval training ground in the world and the largest "city" in the state.
 Built as a result of the Japanese attack on Pearl Harbor, the training station is now Farragut State Park.
 The lake's Large Scale Vehicle Range is still used by the Navy's Acoustic Research Detachment for sonar testing with large-scale submarine prototypes on the Pend Oreille Calibration Station.
 The significant depth gives acoustic properties similar to the open ocean.
 Background noise is less than at ocean testing locations, and the sound signatures being investigated cannot be monitored by foreign governments in international waters.

-In 1967, the former Farragut Naval Training Station was used to accommodate the 12th World Scout Jamboree (1 to 8 August), the dates being significant as it marked 60 years to the date after Sir Robert Baden Powell held his first scout camp on Brownsea Island in Poole Harbour, Dorset in England.
+In 1967, the former Farragut Naval Training Station was used to accommodate the 12th World Scout Jamboree (August 1 to 8), the dates being significant as it marked 60 years to the date after Sir Robert Baden Powell held his first scout camp on Brownsea Island in Poole Harbour, Dorset in England.